-- 1.3.3 The outcomes of these five sub-processes are described in Chapters 4, 5 and 6 of this report, and a reminder of which sub-process is being addressed is shown in the margin next to each chapter. - 1.3.4 It should be noted that this report only applies the Stage B process to the draft growth strategy options and plan objectives as outlined in the Local Plan Issues and Options document.
+- 1.3.4 It should be noted that this report only applies the Stage B process to the draft growth strategy options and plan objectives as outlined in the Local Plan Issues and Options document.
 A further iteration of the Stage B process will be applied to the allocation of sites and policies for development as they are developed.
 This work will be presented in the Stage C report to accompany the draft Local Plan (see Figure 1). - 1.3.5 A formal report is not a requirement for Stage B (see Figure 1).
 However, a report for consultation was prepared nevertheless as it was felt to be a useful interim presentation of the application of the SA scoring methodology and a good opportunity for relevant organisations to provide opinions following the initial scoping stage and prior to the scoring being extensively applied to sites and policies.
 This report also provides a record of how alternatives are being assessed and the Local Plan is being shaped before production of the final document.
+Section 7.2 details how the results of the consultation exercise have been taken into account.